sylvainjule/kirby-locator/README.md

 ## 7. Front-end usage

-The location data is stored as YAML and therefore needs to be decoded with the `yaml` method:
+The location data is stored as YAML and therefore needs to be decoded with the `yaml` method or using the `toLocation` method (see below):

 ```php
 $location = $page->mymap()->yaml();